MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="rbegin"></a> span::rbegin

-Returns a reverse iterator pointing to the last element of this span; that is, the beginning of the reversed span.
+Get a reverse iterator pointing to the last element of this span.

 ```cpp
 constexpr reverse_iterator rbegin() const noexcept;